kevinrae/mosskey/README.md

 - [x] Add links to google schema diagram.
 - [x] PHP will be used to get DB data via sql and results will be returned via jsonp to be used as javascript objects
 - [x] Plan to use fontawesome icons for character info drilldowns. used glyphicons from bootstrap instead.
+- [x] Build taxa detail .php driven sql query
+- [x] Taxa detail .js
 - [ ] Need to cleanup git repo to remove extraneous files.
-- [ ] Build taxa detail .php driven sql query
-- [ ] Taxa detail .js
 - [ ] Null handling logic for missing url, authority fields
+- [ ] taxa description field containing special characters ();/'" causes issues for php handler and returns NULL for this column.
+- [ ] URL type handling logic - images vs. links.
+- [ ] taxa detail page needs more thought regarding format / content / layout
+- [ ] clicking back from taxa detail page loses state of character selection in the nav.